Atlantic basin churns out record-setting 29th named storm

 Theta's formation also marked another impressive feat -- the latest in the calendar year that two storms were swirling simultaneously in the Atlantic basin since Nov.
 10, 1932, according to Philip Klotzbach, a meteorologist at Colorado State University.
 Eta continued to churn in the Gulf of Mexico following its landfall in Florida as Theta became classified as a subtropical storm on Monday night.

-Theta formed around 1,000 miles southwest of the Azores and was producing maximum sustained winds of 50 mph as of 3 a.m.
-GMT Tuesday.
-The storm was moving to the east at 15 mph.
+Theta formed around 1,000 miles southwest of the Azores.
+As of 9 a.m.
+GMT Tuesday, the storm was producing maximum sustained winds of 50 mph.
+The storm was moving to the east at 12 mph.

 CLICK HERE FOR THE FREE ACCUWEATHER APP